 We are interested in learning more, but are not sure if PREPARE/ENRICH is the right program for us.
 Do we need to make an immediate commitment?

 To ensure that PREPARE/ENRICH is the right program for you and we are a good fit, I offer a FREE 30-minute introductory session.
 I take time during that session to get to know you, explain PREPARE/ENRICH and the process, and answer any questions you have.
 You are investing time and money into our sessions and, should you choose me as your premarital counselor, I want to make sure that you have the best possible experience and leave feeling like your time was well-spent.
 You can book your free intro session at

 How long does the P/E assessment take to complete?

 Couples have reported anywhere from 20 minutes to an hour, but I would say most report in the range of 20-40 minutes to take the assessment.

 What is the format of the assessment?

 The assessment is ~250 questions and the responses are on a 5-point scale, from 1 (Strongly Disagree) to 5 (Strongly Agree), with 3 as Undecided.
 If you answer 3 too many times, you will be prompted by the system to choose another answer :-)

 Do we take the PREPARE/ENRICH assessment together?

 No. I will send you each a link to the assessment, and you take it separately.

 How long should we wait between scheduling each session?

-I generally recommend scheduling the sessions 2-3 weeks apart, which gives you time to do the Couples Workbook that goes along with the P/E program.
-The Workbook has activities and worksheets that correspond with the topics that we will discus in session.
+I generally recommend scheduling the sessions two-three weeks apart, which gives you time to do the Couples Workbook that goes along with the P/E program.
+The Workbook has activities and worksheets that correspond with the topics we will discuss in session.
 It is not mandatory, but couples who have done the Workbook have said they have found it to be a helpful supplement, and a way to keep the conversation going between our sessions.

-What happens if we run over or don’t finish discussing our assessment results in 3 sessions?
+What happens if we run over or don’t finish discussing our assessment results in five sessions?